-- \checkmark Be resilient when it comes to reading challenging texts. - ✓ Be proactive about learning the plot, characters and themes if a text is particularly challenging. - ✓ Consider carefully what the writer's purpose may have been in writing the texts. - ✓ Learn quotes independently as the exams are 'closed book', meaning that pupils will need to know key quotations in advance. - ✓ Understand that Years 9 and 10 are very important years for being ready to succeed in Year 11. - ✓ Know the social and cultural contexts of the set texts.
+- ✓ Be resilient when it comes to reading challenging texts. - ✓ Be proactive about learning the plot, characters and themes if a text is particularly challenging. - ✓ Consider carefully what the writer's purpose may have been in writing the texts. - ✓ Learn quotes independently as the exams are 'closed book', meaning that pupils will need to know key quotations in advance. - ✓ Understand that Years 9 and 10 are very important years for being ready to succeed in Year 11. - ✓ Know the social and cultural contexts of the set texts.

-- ✓ Complete all homework tasks to the best of your ability - ✓ Read the set texts independently at home in order to ensure a confident understanding of plot, characters and themes. - ✓ Learn quotes off by heart- the exams are 'closed book'. - $\checkmark~$ Revise set texts and key quotes from the beginning of year 10.
+- ✓ Complete all homework tasks to the best of your ability - Read the set texts independently at home in order to ensure a confident understanding of plot, characters and themes. - ✓ Learn quotes off by heart- the exams are 'closed book'. - ✓ Revise set texts and key quotes from the beginning of year 10.

-Subject Mathematics GCSE Syllabus Number 1MA1 Exam Board Edexcel Course Content There are three assessment objectives for mathematics GCSE: techniques communicate mathematically nathematics and in other contexts Topics include: Venn diagrams Product rule for counting Iteration to find approximate solutions Solve quadratic inequalities Find the nth term of a quadratic sequence Apply the concepts of average and Instantaneous rate of change to graphs Interpret areas under graphs and gradients of Graphs in real-life contexts e.g. velocity-time Equation of a tangent to a circle at a given point Students will learn and are expected to know these formulae: Quadratic formula Circle formulae Pythagoras's theorem Trigonometry formulae for right angled triangles Sine rule, cosine rule and area formula The curriculum has an emphasis on problem-solving and the key mathematical concepts that relate to rates of change and proportionality.
-Course Structure Maths will be taught as one, continuous, five year progression from Year 7 to Year 11.
-Assessment Information There are three examinations taken in June of year 11, two calculator papers and one non-calculator paper.
-The balance of the assessment objectives is as follows: AO1 45-55 AO1 40% 50% AO1: Use and apply standard techniques AO2 25-35 AO2 30% 25% AO2: Reason, interpret and communicate mathematically AO3 15-25 AO3 30% 25% AO3: Solve problems within mathematics and in other contexts
+Subject Mathematics GCSE Syllabus Number Exam Board 1MA1 Edexcel Course Content There are three assessme nt objectives for mathematics GCSE: rd techniques I communicate mathematically n mathematics and in other contexts Topics include: Apply the concepts Instantaneous rate Interpret areas und Graphs in real-life concepts proximate solutions qualities f a quadratic sequence Students will learn and are expected to know these formulae: Sine rule, cosine ru ulae for right angled triangles le and area formula phasis on problem-solving and the key mathematical concepts that Course Structure Maths will be taught as on e, continuous, five year progression from Year 7 to Year 11.
+Assessment Information There are three examination calculator paper. ons taken in June of year 11, two calculator papers and one non- The balance of the assess nent objectives is as follows: A01 45-55 A01 40% 50% AO1: Use and apply standard techniques AO2 25-35 AO2 30% 25% 6 AO2: Reason, interpret and communicate mathematically AO3 15-25 AO3 30% 25% AO3: Solve problems within mathematics and in other contexts